odk-x/docs/src/docs-tech-guide.rst

    so you need to keep your local copy up to date.

-   Before you start working, use :command:`git pull` to pull in the changes from the upstream repository's master branch.
+   Before you start working, use :command:`git pull` to pull in the changes from the upstream repository's main branch.
    Then, just to be sure, you can use :command:`git status` to make sure everything is up to date.